Finding your perfect home? These are the 10 different types of houses in Malaysia you should know!

 The ground floor units are often used for mercantile activities such as for F&B or retail outlets.
 The upper floors are often used as the shop owner’s residence or as dormitories for their staff.

-So, those above are the types of housing for you to choose in Malaysia.
+So, those above are the types of houses in Malaysia for you to choose from.
 Familiarising yourself with the different types of houses can be a useful first step in the search for your new home.
 Tailoring your search according to property type is one of the easiest and most efficient ways to separate the grain from the chaff.

 At Properly, we provide price-matching support so you would not need to waste a lot of time checking the prices on every property you’re interested in!
 If you want to know how much buying a condo costs compared to an apartment, it’s just as simple as a few clicks of a button.